 Instructions

-- In a large measuring cup, mix together milk, water, melted butter, sugar and yeast packet.
+- In a large measuring cup, mix together milk, water, melted butter.
+Heat in the microwave at 20 second intervals until very warm but not boiling to a temperature of 120°-130°F. Stir in sugar and yeast packet.
 Allow the yeast to get foamy so you know it's alive, about 5 minutes.

 - Tip: I like to turn my oven to 170 degrees, turn it off and place my bowl of dough in there to create a warm environment for my dough to rise.

-- To form the bread, remove the dough from the bowl and press it into a rough 8-inch square.
-Using a bench scraper or knife, cut the dough into 60-64 pieces.
+- When the dough is done rising, punch it down and cut the dough into 50-55 1" pieces.
 Roll each dough piece into a ball, it doesn't have to be perfect.
 Working one at a time, dip the balls in melted butter then quickly into the brown sugar mixture.
-Layer the balls in the bundt pan, staggering the seams randomly to build layers.
+Layer the balls in the bundt pan, staggering randomly to build layers.

 - Cover the bundt pan tightly with plastic wrap and let the monkey bread rise in a warm place again until puffy and it has risen almost to the top of the pan, about one hour.

-- Preheat the oven to 350ยฐ.
-Unwrap the pan and bake until the top is deep brown and it begins to bubble around edges, 27 to 35 minutes.
-Mine was done in 27.
-Cool the monkey bread in the pan for 5 minutes ONLY, then turn out on a large plate and allow to cool slightly, about 10 minutes.
+- Preheat the oven to 350°.
+Unwrap the pan and bake until the top is deep brown and it begins to bubble around edges, 25 to 35 minutes.
+Cool the monkey bread in the pan for 3-5 minutes ONLY, then turn out on a large plate and allow to cool slightly, about 10 minutes.
+If you wait too long, the brown sugar will stick to the pan and it will not release.

-- While the bread cools a bit, mix up the glaze.
-Whisk the powdered sugar, cream or milk and vanilla together in a small bowl until the mixture is smooth.
-Drizzle the glaze over the warm monkey bread, letting it run over the top and sides.
-Serve warm.
+- Whisk the powdered sugar, cream or milk and vanilla together in a small bowl until the mixture is smooth.
+Drizzle the glaze over the warm monkey bread or each individual serving.

 I am making your recipe as I write this and am so, sooo excited!
 I have one question however, I looked at and read over a dozen different recipes and noticed that many of them included egg in the recipe?
 Is there reason yours recipe excluded eggs?